lfariabr/konquest/messageShooter/docs/testing_notes/28_11_scheduling-campaign.md

 - [X] Upload target list
 - [X] Configure message template
 - [X] Validate all required fields
-Tests:
-[ok] a.
+- [X] a.
 Campaign is askign to select "Contacts:".
 Not needed to be here.
 The contacts will be auto generated as campaign runs and populates contact list
-[ok] b.
+- [X] b.
 "Start time" and "Execution time" are duplicated.
 Since HH:MM is being set on Start time, execution time is not needed
-[ok] c.
-Active Days should be a multi select field with the names of the days instead of numbers [ok] d.
+- [X] c.
+Active Days should be a multi select field with the names of the days instead of numbers
+- [X] d.
 Sequential Order should be easily editable.
 Since "Contact tag" equals to = "Relationship tag", we just need to exhibit existing dictionary structure showing "counter" number and "message.text" to easily validate
-[ok] e.
-Last run and Next run don't need to appear on campaign creation [ok] f.
+- [X] e.
+Last run and Next run don't need to appear on campaign creation
+- [X] f.
 UserPhone should display the phone number instead of "UserPhone object (1)" EXTRA ITEMS:
-[ok] g. create "Forms" and "Admin" directories for better organization setup test data: python manage.py setup_test_data
+- [X] g. create "Forms" and "Admin" directories for better organization setup test data: python manage.py setup_test_data
-[ok] h. re-think about "Sequential Order" field - all right, we killed it!
+- [X] h. re-think about "Sequential Order" field - all right, we killed it!
-[ok] i. pytest updates (oh boy!): 165 passed, 4 errors
+- [X] i. pytest updates (oh boy!): 165 passed, 4 errors

 ## 29/11/2024
 ### 2. Schedule Configuration